pvarya/Drivers-for-ARM-Cortex-A8/README.md

-# Drivers-for-ARM-Cortex-A8-based-TI-s-BB-board
+# Drivers-for-ARM-Cortex-A8
-Developing a driver library as a weekend learning process
+Developing a driver library as a weekend learning process to become familier with A class processors offerewd by ARM limited